Peymankor/Bayesopt_well_control/0_Paper1_main.md

 }

-\caption{Left: final solution of optimization algorithm in three different initialization, Right: Mean and error bar of each injection rate at each injection wells}(\#fig:diffu)
+\caption{Left: Final solution of optimization algorithm in three different initialization, Right: Mean and error bar of each injection rate at each injection wells.}(\#fig:diffu)
 \end{figure}

 \newpage